bent10/monorepo-starter/examples/readme.md

 <details><summary>📁 &nbsp; babel-ts</summary><br>

 > A bare-bone template of how to create a library using TypeScript with Babel compiler.
+> As a compiler, Babel is quickly than TypeScript.
+But you should still use `tsc` for code `linter` and to generate `.d.ts` files.

 #### Required dependencies